open-ortho/dent-oip/source/DICOM/VL_Photographic_Image/General_Image/0008_2228_primary_anatomic_structure_sequence.rst

 For orthodontic photographs, the primary anatomic structure for extraoral views is designated as *Face Structure (body structure)*.
 In contrast, intraoral views exhibit a broader range of variations, as enumerated in the following table.

-.. _cid-4028b:
+.. _cid-AAAA:
-.. list-table:: Table CID 4028.
-Craniofacial Anatomic Region
+.. list-table:: Table CID AAAA.
+Head and/or Neck Primary Anatomic Structure
     :header-rows: 1

     * - code scheme designator